microsoft/NativeKeras/README.md

 new layers as they are added to CNTK.
 This is why NativeKeras still lacks **LSTM** and **Embedding**, to mentione a few.

-Our first priorities currently are:
+Our current priorities, in no specific order, are:
 * Streamline the build process.
 * Provide nuggets.
 * Streamline CPU/GPU training/scoring process using an approach similar to Keras' global options.
 * Add more optimizers.
 Currently SGD is pretty much the only one supported and tested.
 * Move to .NET Core and support Linux.
+* Extend the JSON model to support arbitrary (non-sequential) models.

 # Setup to build NativeKeras